colshrapnel/phpdelusions.net/sql_injection.md

+*Disclaimer: My English is far from perfect and this text has been written when it was even worse.
+If you can't stand such a bad grammar and can afford a bit of proofreading, [here is the source on Github](https://github.com/colshrapnel/phpdelusions.net/blob/master/sql_injection.md), all pull requests to which will be accepted with gratitude.*

 In this article I will try to explain the nature of SQL injection; show how to make your queries 100% safe; and disclose numerous delusions, superstitions and bad practices related to the topic of the SQL Injection prevention.

 ###Don't panic.#dontpanic